 Compensation, Bonuses and Severance

 Employees in Poland are typically paid on a monthly basis.
 For regularly employed workers, the minimum wage was increased by over 15% for 2020 to 2600 złoty per month (approx. £525; $650; €580).
 The rate has been raised every year since 2002, so businesses moving into Poland should expect further rises in the future.
 The minimum rate for those employed under civil law agreements is now 17 złoty per hour (approx. £3.45; $4.30; €3.80).

-Paying bonuses to employees in Poland is common, especially as there are no strict rules around the amounts and forms of them, other than that they are taxed at the capital gains rate of 19%.
-Compared to the top rate of personal income tax (see below), this can make bonuses very attractive to higher earners.
+Paying bonuses to employees in Poland is common, especially as there are no strict rules around the amounts and forms of them, other than that they are taxed in the same way as normal earnings as part of total employee income.

 The use of benefit-in-kind is a grey area within Polish law, especially on fuel for company cars, around which there have been a number of court cases in recent years.
 Caution should be applied and extensive research should be undertaken before offering BiK to employees.

 Severance pay in Poland varies, depending on the length of service of the employee.
 Those who have worked for the employer for less than two years are entitled to one month’s pay, rising to two months for between two and eight years of service, and three months for those with more than eight years of service.

 All employers who have a physical presence in Poland must operate withholding of tax and social insurance from salary.
 Despite this, employees must still fill out an annual tax return for administrative reasons.